Exporting Rodents

 • You may provide any additional forms that are produced and required by foreign countries.

-• Some countries require direct inspection of the animals by a veterinarian.
+• ALL countries require direct inspection of the animals by a veterinarian.
 Rodent Shipment will coordinate this exam, but scheduling may affect the timing of your shipment.
 Please plan accordingly.

 Summary of Lab Responsibilities for Animal Export: